taoshidev/proprietary-trading-network/docs/validator.md

 ## 9. Pitfall Prevention

-When running a validator in certain cloud environments such as Runpod, you may not have your Bittensor default port open (8091).
+1. When running a validator in certain cloud environments such as Runpod, you may not have your Bittensor default port open (8091).
 This will cause your validator to be unable to communicate with miners and thus have a low VTRUST as your validator isn't receiving the latest orders.
 In order to correct this issue, explicitly open a tcp port, and pass this as an arugment with `--axon.port <YOUR_OPEN_PORT>`

+2. If you see an a ```JSONDecodeError``` exception when running your validator, ensure you secrets.json file is correctly formatted with proper commas.